 Making the ILAM mbira archive audible

-In May 2017, ethnomusicologist Jocelyn Moon, her research partner and husband Zack Moon, and sympathetic-resonances.org creator Stefan Franke met with Andrew Tracey at the International Library of African Music (ILAM) in Grahamstown, South Africa.
+In May 2017, ethnomusicologist Jocelyn Mory, their research partner Zack Moon, and sympathetic-resonances.org creator Stefan Franke met with Andrew Tracey at the International Library of African Music (ILAM) in Grahamstown, South Africa.

 Following up on our previous joint effort of adding Matepe to the website, we started a project to make Prof. Tracey's archive of musical transcriptions from his field research and publications, as well as the great variety of mbiras and tunings in the Tracey Instrument Collection (TIC) audible and accessible to the world.

-With the kind permission of ILAM director Lee Watkins, and supported by Elijah Moleseng Madiba and the wonderful staff at ILAM, we created key-by-key recordings of 70+ instruments.
+With the kind permission of ILAM director Lee Watkins and support by Elijah Moleseng Madiba and the wonderful staff at ILAM, we created key-by-key recordings of 70+ instruments.
 Basically all which were reasonably in tune - and most of them still sound amazing.

 Andrew Tracey's transcriptions mainly come from his field trips (e.g. Rhodesia & Mozambique 1969/70) and comprise all major types of mbira from Zimbabwe, Mozambique, Malawi and South Africa.